 The Hurricanes are falling further and further behind in this arms race.
 It’s difficult to win a gunfight wielding a Swiss Army knife.
 North Carolina is known for being the “First in Flight” but will it be last in legalization?

-That’s a scary proposition for North Carolina’s professional sports teams.
+That’s a scary proposition for NHL betting in North Carolina.

 AP Photo Gerry Broome